Art Gallery of Ontario: Reception for 2000s redevelopment

 The completed expansion received wide acclaim, notably for the restraint of its design.
 An editorial in The Globe and Mail called it a "restrained masterpiece", noting: "The proof of Mr. Gehry's genius lies in his deft adaptation to unusual circumstances.
 By his standards, it was to be done on the cheap, for a mere $276 million.
 The museum's administrators and neighbours were adamant that the architect, who is used to being handed whole city blocks for over-the-top titanium confections, produce a lower-key design, sensitive to its context and the gallery's long history."
-The Toronto Star called it "the easiest, most effortless and relaxed architectural masterpiece this city has seen", with The Washington Post commenting: "Gehry's real accomplishment in Toronto is the reprogramming of a complicated amalgam of old spaces.
+The Toronto Star's Christopher Hume called it "the easiest, most effortless and relaxed architectural masterpiece this city has seen".

+Critics also noted Gehry's ability to reinvigorate older structures, with The Washington Post commenting "Gehry's real accomplishment in Toronto is the reprogramming of a complicated amalgam of old spaces.
 That's not sexy, like titanium curves, but it's essential to the project."
 The architecture critic of The New York Times wrote: "Rather than a tumultuous creation, this may be one of Mr. Gehry's most gentle and self-possessed designs.
 It is not a perfect building, yet its billowing glass facade, which evokes a crystal ship drifting through the city, is a masterly example of how to breathe life into a staid old structure.
 And its interiors underscore one of the most underrated dimensions of Mr. Gehry's immense talent: a supple feel for context and an ability to balance exuberance with delicious moments of restraint.
 Instead of tearing apart the old museum, Mr. Gehry carefully threaded new ramps, walkways and stairs through the original."

-2010s renovations
+2010s renovations and 2020s expansion

-The museum opened the Weston Family Learning Centre in October 2011, designed by Hariri Pontarini Architects.
+The museum opened the Weston Family Learning Centre in October 2011, designed by Hariri Pontarini Architects with executive architect Adamson Associates.
 The 3252 m2 space is an exploration art centre, featuring a hands-on centre for children, a youth centre, and an art workshop and studio.
 Several months later, in April 2012, the museum opened the David Milne Study Centre, which was designed by KPMB Architects.
 The cost to build the David Milne Study Centre cost the museum approximately C$1 million.
 The South Entrance and lounge outside the library, also designed by Hariri Pontarini Architects, was opened in July 2017.
 The renovated and renamed J. S. McLean Centre for Indigenous & Canadian Art opened in July 2018.

-2020s expansion

-The Gallery chose Selldorf Architects, headed by Annabelle Selldorf, to design a new gallery space to display contemporary art.
-The gallery plans to begin construction in 2024.
+Work on the museum's seventh major expansion began in 2024, a six-storey tower, measuring 48.35 m in height, located above the main building's loading dock.
+Designed by Selldorf Architects, Diamond Schmitt Architects, and Two Row Architects, the addition will provide 40000 sqft of gallery space.
+The tower will be clad in glazed terracotta, and a bridge will connect its sixth floor to the fifth floor of the adjacent Gehry-designed tower.